Fair Work Audit: How to Prepare and What to Expect

 - Employment contracts for all current and recently terminated employees

-- Payroll records for the past 6 years (the FWO can go back 6 years)
+- Payroll records for the past 6 years

 - Time and attendance records